Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 The risk of investing in something that might not survive

-The threat of my inner critic destroying me if it all fell apart
+The threat of my inner critic berating me if it all fell apart

 That voice was ready.